The ASC X12N eligibility inquiry (270) and response (271) transactions.

 Healthy Montana Kids (HMK)

 HMK offers low-cost or free healthcare coverage for low-income children younger than 19.
 Children must be uninsured U.S. citizens or qualified aliens, Montana residents who are not eligible for Medicaid.
 DPHHS administers the program with Blue Cross and Blue Shield of Montana (BCBSMT).
 For information about medical benefits, contact BCBSMT at 1.406.447.8647 (Helena) or 1.800.447.7828 (toll-free).
-HMK dental and eyeglasses benefits are provided by DPHHS through the same contractor (Xerox State Healthcare, LLC) that handles Medicaid provider relations and claims processing.
+HMK dental and eyeglasses benefits are provided by DPHHS through the same contractor (Conduent State Healthcare, LLC) that handles Medicaid provider relations and claims processing.

 Healthy Montana Kids Plus (HMK Plus)